 I would take a look at my own sites and count how many errors, but that might be a little bit depressing.

-Number 10 is interesting “The absence of CMS”, I’ve just started to create my first Wordpress website using a premium theme and the effect is stunning.
+Number 10 is interesting “The absence of CMS”, I’ve just started to create my first WordPress website using a premium theme and the effect is stunning.

 Not only does it save you all the design time, but you can access the site any time you want.